asmuth/brokerd/readme.md

 -----

     usage: fyerhose [options]

-      -t, --listen-tcp

-        listen for clients on this tcp address

-      -u, --listen-udp

-        listen for incoming events on this address

-      -p, --path

-        path to datastore (default: /tmp/fyerhose/)

-      -x, --cluster

-         address of the next upstream node (pull)
+      -t, --listen-tcp <addr>    listen for clients on this tcp address -u, --listen-udp <addr>    listen for incoming events on this address -p, --path       <path>    path to datastore (default: /tmp/fyerhose/) -x, --cluster    <addr>    address of the next upstream node (pull)